Comments welcome: AlienBavaria@t-online.de

-"In the last days there will be on Earth distress of nations, with perplexity; the sea and the waves roaring; men's hearts failing them from fear and the expectation of those things which are coming on the Earth, for the powers of the heavens will be shaken.
-Then they will see the Lord coming in a cloud with power and great glory" (Luke 21: 25-27).
+"In the last days there will be on Earth distress of nations, with perplexity; the sea and the waves roaring, men's hearts failing them for fear and the expectation of those things which are coming on the Earth, for the powers of the heavens will be shaken.
+Then they will see the Lord coming in a cloud with power and great glory" (Luke 21).

-Religious fanatics are not God-centered, but rather self-centered and have caused many a sorrow throughout history.
-They crucified Jesus and martyred those who dared defy the Roman papacy of medieval Europe.
-There’s a wide variety of such fanatics in these times.
-ISIS extremists wipe out whole populations, white supremacists elsewhere in the world worship their flag and kill to defend it while right-wing radicals, driven by their bloated racist egos, attack those of other nationalities.
+Religious fanatics are not God-centered, they are self-centered and have caused many sorrows down through history.
+They instigated the crucifixion of Jesus and martyred those who dared defy the Roman papacy of medieval Europe.
+There is a wide variety of such fanatics in these times.
+ISIS extremists wipe out whole villages, white supremacists worship their flag and (white) country while right-wing radicals, driven be their bloated racist egos, attack immigrants.